 This article is for those using the standard (basic) Educator Portfolio features.
 Find information on trialling or subscribing to Storypark's new Educator Portfolio platform.

 Portfolio stories allow educators to document evidence of their work over time.
 Create or adapt a learning set (ie. teaching or graduate standards, self-review, or other assessment criteria that may be relevant to you as an educator), then link your portfolio stories to your chosen criteria using the learning tags in these sets.

 Over time you can analyse and review your progress against your personal criteria.
 And you can link together your portfolio stories in eg. an Appraisal Goals plan.
 This makes support, reporting and assessment processes faster and easier.

 When you publish a portfolio story it will be saved to your personal portfolio and also show up in your activity stream.
 From the website, you can access your portfolio by clicking on your name in the left-hand menu:

 How are portfolio stories set out?

 An educator portfolio story works in the same way as a child story, i.e. it is a story that can contain text, images, videos, PDFs and learning tags, but instead of selecting a child in the story, an educator selects themselves.

 How can I create a portfolio story?

-You can create a portfolio story from scratch, or duplicate a relevant child story to edit and save to your portfolio.
-Learn how to create a portfolio story here.
+You can create a portfolio story from scratch, or duplicate a published child story to make edits and then save to your portfolio.

-Portfolio stories are kept in an educator personal portfolio and by default can only be seen by the author.
-Clicking on the arrow in the top right of any story preview card, the author can select which of their contributors can access it:
+Tapping on the arrow in the top right of any story preview, the author can select which of their existing contributors can access it: